The details to poise your writing for success

 Capitalization

-4. Change initial letter of quote to capital or lowercase to fit the sentence (see 17: 13.18–21 for guidelines).
+4. Change initial letter of quote to capital or lowercase to fit the sentence (see CMOS 18: 12.18–21 for guidelines).

 5. Change ALL CAPS to regular sentence-style capitalization.

-Note: But if all caps must be preserved for some reason, ask press for guidance—they will likely ask you to set it in small caps instead, which involves retyping it in sentence case, then applying Word’s “small caps” format.
+Note: But if all caps must be preserved for some reason, ask press for guidance—they will likely ask you to set it in small caps instead.
+Word’s Sentence Case and Small Caps buttons will be helpful for this task.

 Punctuation